-If you are deciding between a Maine Coon vs Russian Blue, it might be hard to choose between such gorgeous breeds.
+If you are deciding between a Maine Coon vs Russian Blue, it might be hard to choose between two such gorgeous breeds.

 The Maine Coon and the Russian Blue are known to be devoted, loving pets with charming personalities, though they have very different personalities.

 The Maine Coon is a longhaired cat that loves to climb, jump, and play hard.
 Russian Blues are more sensitive cats that are moderately playful.
 Both breeds are known to be sweet, gentle, and devoted, and they tend to follow their owners around the house.
 The Maine Coon is more social and energetic, while Russian Blues are calmer and quieter.